cloud-ark/caastle/docs/environment.rst

 Using target and type attributes we are able to capture different combinations of clouds and COEs such as, <aws, ecs>, <aws, kubernetes>, <gcloud, gke>, etc.

-CloudARK environment definition format is built to serve multi-cloud / cross-cloud scenarios so that developers can choose managed cloud services and COE cluster from any hosting provider of their choice.
+CaaStle environment definition format is built to serve multi-cloud / cross-cloud scenarios so that developers can choose managed cloud services and COE cluster from any hosting provider of their choice.
 The framework is extensible to accommodate even third-party managed cloud services.

 An environment is created using 'cld environment create <env-name> <env yaml>' command.

-Here are the currently supported resources in an environment definition in CloudARK.
+Here are the currently supported resources in an environment definition in CaaStle.

 **AWS resource types**